RocketChat/RC4Community/docs/components/leaderboardcompact/README.md

 ### Props

+We use our helper function `getLeaderboardCompactStaticProps(communityId,leaderboardSize);` to generate the props needed for the component to work.
+The returned object breaks down into the following 3 props.

 | Prop Name     | Description                | Type  |
 | ------------- |------------------------- | -----|
 | contributors  | This is the contributor data which we want to display.
 This contains array of contributors  | array |